A construction project is ongoing in my neighborhood. Who can tell me if this a City project?

 How does my company get on the list for working as a consultant on City projects?

 The Engineering Department uses a process known as quality based selection.
-Every three years consultants are asked to submit an updated Statement of Qualifications.
+Every year consultants are asked to submit an updated Statement of Qualifications.
 If a project requires the use of a consultant then the firms are ranked from the list according to the type of project and then a fee proposal will be negotiated with the highest ranking firm.

 How do I get a current copy of the City of Massillon Design Standards and Construction Specifications?